mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 * :x: (OPTIONAL) Choose and setup your sound tools
 * :x: (OPTIONAL) Choose and setup your tile map editing tools
 * :x: (OPTIONAL) Choose and setup your art tools (if you want to use a tile-based style)
-* :x: (OPTIONAL) Choose an existing tileset to use (if you want to focus on the code / game design)
+* :x: (OPTIONAL) Choose an existing tile set to use (if you want to focus on the code / game design)
 * :x: (OPTIONAL) Consider joining something like the [7DRL Challenge](https://itch.io/jam/7drl-challenge-2022) for extra motivation

 ## #2 - Basic Movement ([link](https://youtu.be/SoFOva5FUnI))